-With over 300 million active participants (13% of all internet users), Instagram is growing by the minute, so we‘re sharing our 5 tips for using your beautiful images for sweet success.
+With over 1 billion active participants, Instagram is growing by the minute, so we‘re sharing our 5 tips for using your beautiful images for sweet success.

 Keep it Professional… While this seems obvious, it’s important to consider whether you plan to keep your personal and business accounts separate.
 While using multiple (personal and business) Instagram accounts is a sanity saver, it’s definitely more time consuming than maintaining one cohesive account.
 Since potential and existing clients will see your photos and associate them with your brand, make sure what you post publicly speaks to your brand and shows you in a positive light.
 There’s a pretty fine line here, so be sure to think before posting a potentially damaging picture.

 Insta-Tip: Consider how your favorite brands and tastemakers are using Instagram.
 How can you put your authentic spin on what others are successfully doing?

 … but Mix Business with Pleasure.
 Whether you’re sporting an all-in-one inclusive account or separate business and personal accounts, be sure to share a mix of business photos with behind-the-scenes captures to show fans what you’re doing.
 Case studies show that audiences not only want to connect, they want a storytelling experience.
 And, seriously…following a photographer who only posts their clients’ photos 100% of the time is pretty dull.
 Go for broke and share a fun pullback, or post a shot of your messy (or clean) desk while you’re marathon editing.